Monday, April 10, 2023

 Endnote 2.

-There exists in "The Prairie State" no very high quality prairie on good soil that is bigger than a few acres.
+There exists in "The Prairie State" no high quality prairie on good soil that is bigger than a few acres.
+Less than 1/100th of 1% of the original survives.
 A grassland that small is probably not sustainable as a rich ecosystem, as it misses most of its interdependent animals, especially pollinators and insect predators.
 It's also too small for many needed evolutionary processes that are needed to deal with climate change, acid rain, fragmentation, disease, etc. Efforts are under way at many preserves to restore as much surrounding acreage as possible to foster sustainably large populations and the capacity for continued evolution.

 Large areas of sand prairie and sand savanna survive, and heroic efforts rightfully continue to conserve them too, as fully as possible.
 But this post concerns "black soil" or "rich soil" ecosystems, which once covered most of the state - but now are so much rarer.